sebnitu/BaseWeb/docs/docs/blocks/tabs.md

 ## make-tabs

-Creates the base styles for a the tabs block including tab wrapper, navigation and content.
+Creates the base styles for a the tabs block including tab wrapper, navigation and content whos default classes are output as `.tabs`, `.tabs-nav` and `.tabs-content` respectivly.

 ```scss
 @include make-tabs( $options: () );